 “It doesn’t matter if it's winter or summer,” Sao continues.
 “When the sun starts its journey to the ocean, you start seeing the different color reflections around you.
 If you are in the house you may think that you left the lights on as the brightness and warmth rush in.”
 Portuguese hospitality radiates from the coastline to the vineyards, demonstrating exceptional beauty, ingredients and traditions that can turn simple cuisine into world-class dishes or turn typical horizons into breathtaking masterpieces.

 Cesar says, “We are already receiving inquiries for 2022.
 People want to travel and with the window closing on 2021, people are already looking forward.”
 The impact of Covid-19 on travel to Portugal may create limited reservations and more exclusivity.
-Accommodations may have limited capacity exacerbated by a mixture of new reservations and postponed trips from 2020.
+Accommodations may have limited capacity exacerbated by a mixture of new reservations and postponed trips.
 By planning ahead, you have a better chance of reserving your preferred style of accommodations, ensuring your transportation, and booking the best guides for the types of tours and experiences you wish to experience.

 Portugal is such a diverse country that your experience is exactly what you make of it.
 With idyllic scenery and mouthwatering cuisine, golden coastline, and villages paved with cobblestones, you could follow the ghosts of the past or sit at an authentic family dinner table, cycle through waves of vineyards or embrace a view of the riverbanks.
 Whether you follow a familiar path or break from tradition, you can sample the rhythm of Portuguese life.